c8r/blog/posts/introducing-kit.md

   documentation
   testing
 excerpt:
-  We’ve enjoyed watching the ecosystem of tools for developing React components evolve over the past few years.
+  The ecosystem of tools for developing React components has flourished over the past few years.
-  In using some of these tools in our own projects, we started to notice that many of them require a lot of custom setup and overhead.
+  While we’ve been excited by all the innovation in the space, we felt that many of these tools require a lot of custom setup and overhead.
 ---

 # Introducing Kit: Maximizing Code Reuse for Component Development, Documentation, and Testing

-We’ve enjoyed watching the ecosystem of tools for developing React components evolve over the past few years.
+The ecosystem of tools for developing React components has flourished over the past few years.
-In using some of these tools in our own projects, we started to notice that many of them require a lot of custom setup and overhead.
+While we’ve been excited by all the innovation in the space, we felt that many of these tools require a lot of custom setup and overhead.
 We often end up with markdown files for documentation, custom API code for development environments, a separate code base for style guides and demos, and snapshot tests that are largely duplicative of the rest.
 While our source code was fairly [DRY][dry], the amount of code to support it seemed all over the place.